InoVin19/CCAPDEV-MCO/README.txt

-How to use the COMPUTER LABORATORY RESERVATION SYSTEM
+How to use the COMPUTER LABORATORY RESERVATION SYSTEM locally

-1. Open login.html
+1. Make sure link under api-config.js shows "http://localhost:3000"
+2. Using Visual Studio Code, Download the extension called Live Server
+3. Once finished, go to the node folder before running the npm commands by typing in "CD node"
+4. Type in "npm install" to ensure that you installed all dependencies
+5. Start the server by typing in "npm start"
+6. Right click "login.html" and you should see the command "Open with Live Server", press that to start the web application
-Use any of these accounts to login:
+7. Upon opening starting the web application, you can use the registration button or to see the populated database, Use any of these accounts to login:
         admin: '12345',
         yasmin_datario: '12345',
         vinnie_inocencio: '12345',
         anton_mendoza: '12345',
         charles_leclerc: '12345',
         john_doe: '12345'

-2. Once logged in, you will be redirected to index.html or the website dashboard
+7. Once logged in, you will be redirected to index.html or the website dashboard
-3. Press the username on the navbar to see profile, see availability, reserve, or login
+8. Press the username on the navbar to see profile, see availability, reserve, or login
+9. The left side of the navbar includes quick links to the pertinent pages
-4. Freely explore the web application
+10. Freely explore the web application

 HOW TO RESERVE
 1. Go to reserve from index.html, see availability, searching for date, and directly pressing "Reserve" from the username dropdown in the navigation bar